ejwallace18/Netflix_EDA_Data_Blockers/README.md

 ## What we wanted to Understand?

 What effect does digital movies vs. video movies have on IMDB Ratings?
-What effect does ratings have on certain countries, and does it correlate between higher IMDB ratings?
+What effect does ratings have on certain release years, and does it have a correlation to higher IMDB ratings?
-Is there a positive correlation between Genre & Ratings?
+Does TV series Genres have higher IMDB ratings than Movie Genre?

 ## Our Findings: